 The Coast Guard is a good example of an agency that uses equivalency determinations in its permission-granting capacity to deal with outdated standards incorporated by reference.
 The process and principles governing the agency's approach are codified in its regulations.
 Under the Coast Guard's regulatory scheme, manufacturers seek pre-approval of the equipment and materials they intend to produce and market as Coast Guard-approved.
-If a manufacturer submits a design for approval that complies with a more recent version of a standard incorporated by reference in applicable regulations, the Coast Guard may nonetheless approve the design if the newer standard "has equivalent performance characteristics."163 This requires the applicant to "demonstrate to the satisfaction of the Commandant that the item is at least as effective as one that meets the requirements" specified in the relevant regulation.164 This approach works well because it puts the burden on the regulated party to demonstrate equivalency, and provides the Coast Guard with a process that prioritizes the public interest over rigid adherence to older, incorporated standards.
+If a manufacturer submits a design for approval that complies with a more recent version of a standard incorporated by reference in applicable regulations, the Coast Guard may nonetheless approve to a court's interpretation of regulatory requirements (quoting Pack v.
+Kmart Corp., 166 F.3d 1300, 1305 n.5 (10th Cir.
+1999))).